linode/apl-docs/docs/tutorial-overview.md

 - Signed in to Otomi as a user who is a member of the `team-demo` group

 If you haven't already, first install Otomi.

+## More

+There are also lab exercises available on in the [Azure Kubernetes-hackfest](https://github.com/Azure/kubernetes-hackfest/tree/master/labs/paas/otomi) repository.

+We will soon add more tutorials here on otomi.io.